Counselling with Clare

 The reasons you are seeking support are very individual to you.
 You may be feeling stuck, overwhelmed by thoughts or feelings, or noticing an unhelpful pattern or past trauma showing up.

 Your counselling can be a safe space to for us to explore together what's troubling you, and what you're wanting to change.
 As we begin to work together, my priority will be to build a relationship of trust and respect with you.

 My background enables me to equip you with personalised, wellbeing tools to steady yourself through any difficult times you experience or choose to look at, and creative ways to discover all the resources you have.

-I am currently offering counselling sessions online on Skype and Zoom, and have some availability to see new clients.
-Once face to face counselling resumes, this will be with me in Bristol.
+I am currently offering counselling sessions online on Zoom, and have some availability to see new clients.
+Once face to face counselling resumes, this will be with me in central Bristol.